ashishtayal14/learnreasonreact/README.md

   render: (_self) => ...
 };
 ```
-We expose ReasonReact.statelessComponentWithRetainedProps and ReasonReact.reducerComponentWithRetainedProps.
+We expose `ReasonReact.statelessComponentWithRetainedProps` and `ReasonReact.reducerComponentWithRetainedProps`.
 Both work like their ordinary non-retained-props counterpart, and require you to specify a new field, retainedProps (of whatever type you'd like) in your component's spec in make.

 23.
 Traditional ReactJS componentWillReceiveProps takes in a nextProps.
 We don't have nextProps, since those are simply the labeled arguments in make, available to you in the scope.
 To access the current props, however, you'd use the above retainedProps API: